nestauk/ojd_daps_language_models/skillner/README.md

 This directory contains the scripts needed to train models associated to extracting 'SKILL' spans from text.
 There are **two** models that are trained:

 1. **Multi-Skill Classification**: This model predicts whether an extracted 'SKILL' span contains multiple skills or not.
-2. **SkillNER**: This model predicts the start and end spans of 'SKILL' entities in text.
+2. **SkillNER**: This model predicts the start and end spans of 'SKILL', 'EXPERIENCE', and 'BENEFIT' entities in text.

 ## 🤔 Multi-Skill Classification